Apple II: Apple IIc

 The Apple IIc was released in April 1984, billed as a portable Apple II because it could be easily carried due to its size and carrying handle, which could be flipped down to prop the machine up into a typing position.
-Unlike modern portables it lacked a built-in display and battery.
+Unlike modern portables, it lacked a built-in display and battery.
 It was the first of three Apple II models to be made in the Snow White design language, and the only one that used its unique creamy off-white color.

 The Apple IIc was the first Apple II to use the 65C02 low-power variant of the 6502 processor, and featured a built-in 5.25-inch floppy drive and 128 KB RAM, with a built-in disk controller that could control external drives, composite video (NTSC or PAL), serial interfaces for modem and printer, and a port usable by either a joystick or mouse.
 Unlike previous Apple II models, the IIc had no internal expansion slots at all.

-Two different monochrome LCD displays were sold for use with the IIc's video expansion port, although both were short-lived due to high cost and poor legibility.
+Two different monochrome LC displays were sold for use with the IIc's video expansion port, although both were short-lived due to high cost and poor legibility.
 The IIc had an external power supply that converted AC power to 15 V DC, though the IIc itself will accept between 12 V and 17 V DC, allowing third parties to offer battery packs and automobile power adapters that connected in place of the supplied AC adapter.

 Apple IIGS

-The Apple IIGS, released on September 15, 1986, is the last model in the Apple II series, and a radical departure from prior models.
+The Apple IIGS, released on September 15, 1986, is the penultimate and most advanced model in the Apple II series, and a radical departure from prior models.
 It uses a 16-bit microprocessor, the 65C816 operating at 2.8 MHz with 24-bit addressing, allowing expansion up to 8 MB of RAM.
 The graphics are significantly improved, with 4096 colors and new modes with resolutions of 320×200 and 640×400.
+The audio capabilities are vastly improved, with a built-in music synthesizer that far exceeded any other home computer.

 The Apple IIGS evolved the platform while still maintaining near-complete backward compatibility.
 Its Mega II chip contains the functional equivalent of an entire Apple IIe computer (sans processor).
 This, combined with the 65816's ability to execute 65C02 code directly, provides full support for legacy software, while also supporting 16-bit software running under a new OS.

 The OS eventually included a Macintosh-like graphical Finder for managing disks and files and opening documents and applications, along with desk accessories.
 Later, the IIGS gained the ability to read and write Macintosh disks and, through third-party software, a multitasking Unix-like shell and TrueType font support.

-The GS includes a 32-voice Ensoniq 5503 DOC sample-based sound synthesizer chip with 64 KB dedicated RAM, 256 KB (or later 1.125 MB) of standard RAM, built-in peripheral ports (switchable between IIe-style card slots and IIc-style onboard controllers for disk drives, mouse, RGB video, and serial devices) and, built-in AppleTalk networking.
+The GS includes a 32-voice Ensoniq 5503 DOC sample-based sound synthesizer chip with 64 KB dedicated RAM, 256 KB (or later 1.125 MB) of standard RAM, built-in peripheral ports (switchable between IIe-style card slots and IIc-style onboard controllers for disk drives, mouse, RGB video, and serial devices), and built-in AppleTalk networking.